Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Fairy Pool Trail © www.alltrails.com

-The cave at the Fairy Pools - Scotland Road Trip Itinerary
+The cave at the Fairy Pools on a Scotland Road Trip Itinerary

 The cave at the Fairy Pools © The Luxury Travelers